William Powell: Career

 After high school, Powell enrolled at the University of Kansas to study law, but after a week he relocated to New York City, where he attended the American Academy of Dramatic Arts.
 In 1912, Powell left the AADA, and began working in vaudeville and stock companies.
 He also appeared on Broadway.
 Powell began his Hollywood career in 1922, in a production of Sherlock Holmes with John Barrymore.
 He performed as Francis I in When Knighthood Was in Flower with Marion Davies.

 Powell remained under contract to Paramount throughout the 1920s, before signing with Warner Bros.

 Powell portrayed a vengeful film director in the silent movie The Last Command (1928).
 His first starring role was Philo Vance in The Canary Murder Case (1929).
 He played Vance at Paramount Pictures four times.
 His strong stage-developed voice became a powerful asset when talking pictures were introduced.
+He went on to star opposite Kay Francis in seven pre-Code films, starting with "Street of Chance" (1930) and including "Jewel Robbery" (1932), in which he plays a thief who proffers marijuana cigarettes to his victims.